 As ReelSEO rightly points out, these characteristics make Youtube seem less than small business-friendly when it comes to video hosting, especially for marketing purposes.

 To their list, I would add the following stats about Youtube:

 Before deciding where to publish your videos, consider where they are in your marketing funnel.
 Are they part of a brand awareness campaign, designed to attract new visitors to your website?
 Or are they of higher production and content value, potentially offering some sort of “secret sauce” to your viewers, and ultimately capturing leads?
 If you are not sure, consider the length and content of your video – if it is 30 seconds or less, engaging, and leaves someone wanting more, then it is top of funnel, which is what we will address today.

 Video SEO is an important tool in any company’s arsenal when it comes to improving search rankings and click-through rates.
-Studies have shown that videos are up to 50 times more likely to rank on the first page of Google search results than regular content.
-Not only that, but videos in search results have a 41% higher click-through rate than plain text results.
 So, how do you get your videos to show up in Google search results like this and drive more organic traffic to your site?